House Training Your Puppy

 House training your puppy

 Cesar Millan has some good advice on his web site here: House Training your puppy.
 He also some good advice on Crate Training your puppy.
 I just LOVE Patricia McConnel PhD’s books and can’t brag enough on them.
 She really knows dogs and is VERY good about teaching people in a fun way!
-Here is a link to her small but EXCELLENT book on house training “Way To Go”
+Here is a link to her small but EXCELLENT book on house training “Way To Go” I will be giving you this booklet in your puppy kit!

 Way To Go by Patricia McConnell.
 Book on House Training Puppies